Teacher Guide for Sugar Falls (Learning About the History and Legacy of Residential Schools in Grades 9-12)

 • facilitating activities for individual students, small groups, whole-class instruction and discussion, or even the whole school

-Unlike Amazon and other retailers who may also offer Teacher Guide for Sugar Falls (Learning About the History and Legacy of Residential Schools in Grades 9-12) books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry Teacher Guide for Sugar Falls (Learning About the History and Legacy of Residential Schools in Grades 9-12), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.

 Product Details